 There were no tables or chairs on the raft so we all ate in the Isan manner by sitting on the mats.
 Pu called in for seconds of rice and all of the dishes.
 The total cost of the lunch was about 1,000 Thai baht (approximately $30) for seven people.

 Feeding Ducks and Ducklings

 Toward the end of our lunch, a mother duck and her four to eight ducklings came swimming up to our bamboo raft.
-They obviously had been attracted by our food.
+They had been attracted to our food.
 After the duck and ducklings were next to the raft, my wife and granddaughter went out on the bamboo poles to feed them cabbage.
 Some of the ducklings were so hungry that they climbed up on the bamboo poles.

 A few minutes later, my granddaughter and son-in-law decided that they would take a dip in the lake.
 Wearing life jackets, they both jumped in and had a great time swimming.
 The other members of the family, including myself, were not inclined to join Yuri and Kaeo.

 Fun in the water ended suddenly when a thunderstorm blew across the lake.
 Before the rain hit, our floating pavilion was blown ashore up against another bamboo raft.
 Onshore, we noticed a herd of water buffalo that were grazing.
 At this point, Pu called the pilot of a long-tailed motorboat who came and towed us back to our starting point.
 Two motorboats, however, came and pulled us through the wind and a driving rainstorm.